Live Ingest Server

 Backpressure: if admitting a request would exceed max_buffered_bytes (default 512 MiB) across in-flight and uncommitted accepted payloads, the POST returns 503 before parse/transform work.
 Clients should retry with backoff.

-Keeping DuckLake tidy: each batch commit can leave a small Parquet file per signal.
-For DuckLake, the server lets the catalog run its own maintenance through DuckDB’s catalog-native CHECKPOINT machinery when recent ingest leaves enough admission headroom.
+Keeping DuckLake tidy: each batch commit leaves one Parquet file per signal, so a high seal cadence creates many small files.
+For DuckLake, the post-seal CHECKPOINT merges those into larger files and reclaims old snapshots/files when recent ingest leaves enough admission headroom.
+The merge is bounded by the target_file_size option the server sets at startup (files already at target are skipped, so re-compaction cost scales with new data, not total data), and reclaim is gated by maintenance_retention_ms (expire_older_than / delete_older_than).
 The hook skips per-seal maintenance and stays outside the ingest transaction; a maintenance failure leaves committed rows intact. otlp_flush still forces only ingest durability and leaves compaction to catalog maintenance.

 Concurrency model